Radar: Doppler effect

 Only the radial component of the velocity is relevant.
 When the reflector is moving at right angle to the radar beam, it has no relative velocity.
-Vehicles and weather moving parallel to the radar beam produce the maximum Doppler frequency shift.
+Objects moving parallel to the radar beam produce the maximum Doppler frequency shift.

 When the transmit frequency ($F_T$) is pulsed, using a pulse repeat frequency of $F_R$, the resulting frequency spectrum will contain harmonic frequencies above and below $F_T$ with a distance of $F_R$.
 As a result, the Doppler measurement is only non-ambiguous if the Doppler frequency shift is less than half of $F_R$, called the Nyquist frequency, since the returned frequency otherwise cannot be distinguished from shifting of a harmonic frequency above or below, thus requiring: